rmit-wdt-sp2-2023/s3749114-a2/README.md

 Once the application is running, open a web browser and go to: http://localhost:5016

 To log in, use: username = admin, password = admin

+### Bank library

+I have put my models and DBContext in the **BankLibrary** folder.
+This is so the customer and admin can use these.
+The **Validation** folder contains some of the validation methods for data annoations.

 ## Unit tests